 Follow the Sun

-Not only is there less sunlight during winter, it comes in at a lower angle.
-You may need to relocate your houseplants to a brighter spot or even add supplemental light.
-A good spot would be a south or west facing window that remains sunny all day.
-Just don't move them so close to a frosty window that they are getting a draft.
+Not only are there fewer hours of sunlight during winter, but the rays also come in at a lower angle.
+You might need to relocate your houseplants to a brighter spot or even add supplemental light.
+A good spot is a south- or west-facing window that remains sunny all day.
+However, don't move plants too close to a frosty window because they might get a draft.

-Rotate the pots when you water them so that all sides of the plant get some sun and to keep the plants growing evenly, rather than stretching to reach the light.
+Rotate the pots about a 1/4 turn whenever you water your plants.
+This ensures that all sides of the plant receive some sun and grow evenly, rather than some branches stretching to reach the light.

 Put Your Houseplants on a Diet

-Feeding them now will just upset their natural cycle, so hold off until early spring.
-When you start to see signs of new growth, or the green of the existing leaves appears to perk up, resume fertilizing, to give them a boost for the growing season.
+Most houseplants don't need any fertilizer in winter because they are not growing as actively.
+Feeding them now will just upset their natural cycle, so stop feeding until early spring.
+When you start to see signs of new growth or the existing leaves appear to be greening up, resume fertilizing to give them a boost for the growing season.